Who Moved My Cheese teaches the readers human nature and self-development through a simple and entertaining parable of two little humans and two mice.

 - Change will happen: don’t grow dependent on the status quo and be ready

-- Don’t be afraid of venturing towards the unknown: the longer you live slave of your fear, the worst off you’ll be
+- Don’t be afraid of venturing towards the unknown: the longer you live slave of your fear, the worse off you’ll be

 - Sometimes think less and act more